maierfelix/maierfelix.github.io/_posts/2020-01-13-webgpu-ray-tracing.md

 ````

 ### Tracing Rays

-The Ray-Tracing Pass's only difference to other Passes is, that we have the Command `traceRays`, which allows us to shoot Rays with a given dimension.
-You might find it useful to kind of think of `traceRays` as the `dispatch` Command in a Compute Pass.
+The RT Pass's only difference to other passes is, that we have the command `traceRays`, which allows us to shoot rays with a given dimension.
+You might find it useful to kind of think of `traceRays` as the `dispatch` command in a compute pass.

 ````js
 let commandEncoder = device.createCommandEncoder({});